jimhavrilla/prognotes/unixnotes.md

 / is root
 ls -d gives you file path (in echo form with file name), -h gives biggest byte size like GB or MB, can also use --block-size=M etc.

+top will show processes top ones first and can be done by user

+"nohup command &" will not only run a command in the background but keep running it even if the terminal is closed!

 to uniq by column:
 for the first 3 columns to make a key field... sort -u -k1,3